Atiyakh/Fluxon/README.md

 ## Getting Started

 ### Setting up The Server
-**You can run this command `python -m Fluxon.StartProject AsyncServer path/to/project` and your project including `server.py` and `router.py` setup, models and views files, a logging directory for your server, database schema directory and a security key will all be automatically generated for you :)
+**You can run this command `python -m Fluxon.StartProject AsyncServer path/to/project` and your project including `server.py` and `router.py` setup, models and views files, a logging directory for your server, database schema directory and a self-signed security key will all be automatically generated for you :)
-These server templates will be expanded in the near future to include all the needed setups including a highly optimized HTTP server, FTP server, cloud storage integration, and different database system integrations other than SQLite.** You can also set the server manually as follows, Fluxon is highly flexible with server setups.
+These server templates will be expanded in the near future to include all the needed setups including a highly optimized HTTP server endpoint, FTP server endpoint, with cloud storage integration, and different database system integrations other than SQLite.** You can also set the server manually as follows, Fluxon is highly flexible with server setups.

 Setting up the server is pretty simple.
 First you pick your favorite server from ```Fluxon.Endpoint```, let's say you happened to choose ```AsyncServer``` as your main Endpoint for your application (which is the only one available right now, more on the way tho)